The saying goes, “If you want a good dog, get a male. If you want a great dog, get a female and cross your fingers.”

 In typical fashion, here’s one of my girls, quietly looking over kingdom.

-In-tact males mark.
+Intact males mark.
 This is different than peeing… they’re actually lifting their leg and spritzing their urine as a calling card over your property: beds, sofas, drapes, coffee tables.
+This behavior will naturally begin around nine months of age (before your dog is old enough to be neutered).
 Curbing this behavior is possible but will take some serious work on the part of the diligent owner.
-This behavior starts around 9 months of age and continues (if left un-curbed) for the lifetime of the dog… especially around females who are in season.

-In-tact females go into heat.
-Twice a year, owners have to lock them up in their crates to 1) prevent the males from getting to them, and 2) minimize the amount of dripping discharge they would otherwise leave all over the house.
+Intact females go into heat.
+When this happens, the girls need to be locked up in their crates to 1) prevent the males from getting to them, and 2) minimize the amount of dripping discharge they would otherwise leave all over the house.
 This starts anywhere from 9-15 months for the “first heat,” lasts three weeks, and repeats about every six months.
 Please also review this fantastic article about living with bitches.
+Even if you plan to spay your dog, you’ll be going through this cycle at least once because Weimaraners shouldn’t be spayed prior to their first heat cycle.

 In reality, it’s important to note that girls can be loving, and boys can be assholes.
 It’s not really so much a gender divide as much as it is a specific dog’s personality.